gpzhu/enmRoute/README.md

 the accumulated capacity in these high ranked patches, as high accumulated capacity suggest more sample traps should be deployed.
 In this example, i reserved 100 patches after remvoing tiny (<1km2) and low ranked( rear 55 patches) to test the relationship between survey expense and survey time.
+With this relarionship, field manager could decide which/how many patches are going to be used for deploying samples, given available time and resource.
 ``` r
 ### read system file data ###
 occ <-read.csv(system.file("extdata", "occ.csv", package="enmRoute"))